KarneyenkaDzmitry/Vue-basic/README.md

-# The project as introduction with Vue.js framework
+# Introduction to Vue.js

-## It has been done as step-by-step learning:
+## The project has been made for step-by-step learning:

 ### Steps:
 1. Create new Vue instance and bind it to project.html by using css selector.
-Past value of product from vue-object between h1-tags by ising mustache-brackets.
+Put value of product from vue-object between h1-tags by using mustache-brackets.
-2.
+2. Add a description key to our existing data object with the value “A pair of warm, fuzzy socks”.
+Then display description using an expression in an p element, underneath the h1.

 <!-- ### Dependencies